 In the 1850s, a rugged hill overlooking Sydney Harbour was capped with the Sydney Observatory by English astronomer and clergyman William Scott.
-In the early years, the sandstone structure was used primarily for time-keeping and navigation, but it developed into an observatory that has been illuminating the southern sky for astronomers and space nuts for more than a century.
-Sydney has much more light pollution today, but the retractable copper dome—the original observatory building—does a good job of blocking the city out and bringing distant constellations and nebulae into view.
-Depending on the time of year, the resident astronomer will target planets such as Jupiter and Saturn as well as only-in-the-Southern-Hemisphere sights such as Alpha and Beta Centauri, the two stars that point to the Southern Cross constellation, or the astronomer's favorite: Jewel Box, a rare cluster of glimmering stars whose different colors reflect distinct ages.
-After they get schooled in stars and galaxies, visitors sit down in a small theater to watch a 3D movie about some of the most extreme places in space.
-From the rugged surface of Jupiter to distant moons, travelers feel like they've traversed the Universe, offering a new appreciation for Earth and beyond.
+What started as a sandstone structure used primarily for time-keeping and navigation developed into an observatory that has been illuminating the southern sky for more than a century.
+Sydney has much more light pollution today, but the original retractable copper dome does a good job of blocking it out to bring distant constellations and nebulae into view.
+The resident astronomer will target planets such as Jupiter and Saturn as well as only-in-the-Southern-Hemisphere sights such as the Southern Cross constellation or the astronomer's favorite: Jewel Box, a rare cluster of glimmering stars whose different colors reflect distinct ages.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 1003 Upper Fort St, Millers Point NSW 2000, Australia

 +61 2 9217 0111